 The tall interior has grey walls beneath a curving, panelled ceiling; colour is limited to the painted bosses on it.
 Though the chancel is slightly narrower, the church is a single space, with low arcades and aisles and no east window.
 There are galleries in the transepts and a west one for the organ.
 The slightly raked floor and the curious light fittings, suspended on brackets projecting above the arcades, recall contemporary work in cinemas and the like.
 Most fittings are plain, apart from a stone lectern and pulpit.

 Though subsequently listed, the church was ignored by Pevsner, reflecting a lack of interest in architecture of its period, and the requirement of the planning authority for efforts to find an alternative use produced no result.
 In 2005 it was on offer to anyone who would do the repairs, estimated at £3 million (SPAB: Buildings of Historical Interest in Need of Repair and for Sale, no 145 (Spring 2005) etc), but no viable scheme emerged and the church still stands empty, boarded up and damp-streaked, a sorry sight.
 There were more recently plans for conversion into flats with, as with the proposal of 2003, the retention unchanged of the Chapel of Remembrance only, but the continued decay of the structure has made such plans unrealistic and a decision was taken in principle to demolish the church, including the undercroft.
 However, the Twentieth Century Society, in the hope of interesting the Tate Gallery in the preservation of the murals by Feibusch (see below) secured a reprieve in 2014 (Chichester Diocese: Reports to Diocesan Synod, 2014).
-This seems to have had little success and in 2017 the Church Commissioners were reported (Eastbourne Herald 24 November 2017) to be preparing a scheme for demolition and sale of the land.
+This seems to have had little success and, most recently, in 2017 the Church Commissioners were reported (Eastbourne Herald 24 November 2017) to be preparing a scheme for demolition and sale of the land.

 Carving: (Mullions of north chapel window) Crucifixion by E W Tristram.